 Two important caveats to keep in mind:

-- TFSAs are flexible in that you can take out money at any time without penalty.
-For Canadians using it as their primary vehicle for retirement savings that means resisting the temptation to raid the account when “something” comes up.
+2. A TFSA is flexible in that you can take out money at any time without penalty.
+For Canadians who use a TFSA as their primary retirement savings vehicle that means resisting the temptation to raid the account whenever “something” comes up.

 Obviously for high income earners who expect to retire in a lower tax bracket, it makes more sense to contribute to an RRSP.
 For low income earners, or for young people with higher income potential later on in their careers, TFSA contributions make better sense.

-Another advantage in favour of RRSPs is the higher annual contribution limits – 18 percent of your income up to a maximum of $24,270 in 2014 – compared to just $5,500 for the TFSA.
+Another advantage in favour of RRSPs is its higher annual contribution limits – 18 percent of your income up to a maximum of $26,500 in 2018 – compared to just $5,500 for the TFSA.

 One potential downside is that withdrawals from a large RRSP portfolio could trigger higher clawbacks from means-tested government benefits such as Old Age Security and the Guaranteed Income Supplement.
-Withdrawals from a TFSA in retirement, on the other hand, won’t affect your eligibility for OAS and GIS.
+TFSA withdrawals in retirement, on the other hand, don’t count as earned income and won’t affect your eligibility for OAS and GIS.

 Fans of the tax free savings account trumpet the “tax-free” withdrawal stage while conveniently ignoring that contributions were made with after-tax dollars.
 And anti-RRSP zealots look to the big tax liability in retirement while ignoring all the deductions and years of tax-sheltered growth.